 Important things to know before starting the company formation process in Brazil

 Before incorporating your company in Brazil you must familiarize yourself with some critical aspects of the process.
 For example, in Brazil a branch is different than a subsidiary.
 Opening a subsidiary company in Brazil is less complicated than opening a branch.
 By law, any foreign company can be a partner, investor or shareholder in a Brazilian company, making the Brazilian company a subsidiary of the foreign entity.
 The Brazilian company will then be fully governed by law and will have the same rights and responsibilities as any other company.

 On the other hand, opening a branch can be quite complicated.
 This process requires specific authorization from the Brazilian Ministry of Development, Industry and Foreign Trade.
 You must know the differences between these two and decide which model works better for you.

 Company ownership and investment

 Another thing to consider is company ownership in Brazil.
-To open a limited liability corporation in Brazil, for example, you must have at least two shareholders.
-Moreover, it is important to note that foreign shareholders must be represented by local Brazilian residents.
+To open a limited liability corporation in Brazil, for example, you must have at least one shareholder.
+Moreover, it is important to note that foreign shareholders must be represented by local residents.

-There are no formal investment requirements to form a new company.
+There are no formal investment requirements to form a new company, except for the registration of the investment before the Brazilian Central Bank.
 There is, however, an investment required for the permanent Brazilian investor visa.
-Normally, an investment of R$150,000 or more is needed to qualify for this visa.
+Normally, an investment of R$500,000 is needed to qualify for this visa.

 All companies formed in Brazil need to have a unique registered fiscal address.
 This address must represent a physical location; it cannot be a virtual address.